Nostalgia – it’s delicate, but potent.

 Written By: Matthew Weiner & Semi Chellas Directed By: Phil Abraham

-This episode is a brutal reminder of the gender inequality of office politics, as three intelligent, ambitious ladies are objectified on some level as “something beautiful you can truly own”, to quote Michael Ginsberg’s Jaguar tagline, portraying the luxury vehicle as an unattainable woman.
+This episode is a brutal reminder of the gender inequality of office politics, as three intelligent, ambitious ladies are objectified on some level as “something beautiful you can truly own”, to quote Michael Ginsberg’s Jaguar tagline, where he portrayed the luxury vehicle as an unattainable woman.

 Regrettably, no one knows this better than Joan who trades a one-night stand with Jaguar executive Herb Rennet for a 5% stake in the company and promotion to partnership, as a consequence of the smarmy salesman’s archaic demands.

-Despite the appalling prospect, the majority of her colleagues resign to the fact that she will be offering her sordid services to the dealer manager, aside from Don Draper who is the only person in the office to oppose the indecent proposal based on principle.
+Despite the appalling prospect, the majority of her colleagues resign to the fact that she will be offering her sordid services to the dealer manager, aside from Don Draper who – rather ironically – is the only person in the office to oppose the indecent proposal based on principle.

 Elsewhere, Megan Calvet’s flourishing acting career begins to create tension in her marriage to Don, especially when she receives a callback for ‘Little Murders’, with three months of rehearsals scheduled to take place in Boston, Massachusetts.

-Don faces further conflict in his working relationship with Peggy, as she resigns from the company, citing unfair conditions at work, following a fateful meeting with Ted Chaough (from rival firm Cutler, Gleason, and Chaough), from which Don learns that there are some things that money can’t buy.
+Don faces further conflict in his working relationship with Peggy as she resigns from the company, citing unfair conditions at work, following a fateful meeting with Ted Chaough (who works at the rival firm Cutler, Gleason, and Chaough), from which Don learns that there are some things that money cannot buy.

 4. Smoke Gets In Your Eyes (S1 E1)